Jbleezy/BO2-Reimagined/README.md

 * Players no longer respawn in the Acid Trap
 * Zombies spawn in the Docks zone when in the Docks Gates zone
 * Zombies spawn in the Docks Gates zone when in the Docks zone
+* Quest: number pad only needs each number to be shocked once in order to complete
+* Quest: can enter the plane in afterlife with any amount of players
+* Quest: can enter the plane in afterlife without Weasel
+* Quest: if Weasel is the only player in the game, the cycle breaks immediately after reviving yourself on the Golden Gate Bridge
+* Quest: if Weasel is not in the game, the cycle continues immediately immediately after everyone revives themselves on the Golden Gate Bridge
 * Grief: added Smoke Grenades to the Mystery Box
 * Grief: added Richtofen's Head meat powerup model
 * Grief: Tower Trap targets and stuns players